tensorflow/sig-tfjs/rfcs/20211109-coral-support-for-tfjs-node.md

 ### Overview
 We propose:
-1. To extend `tfjs-tflite` or `tfjs-node` to support running TFLite models in Node, or to write a
+1. To extend `tfjs-tflite` or `tfjs-node` to support running TFLite models in Node, or to write a new package that supports running tflite models in node.
+2. To provide a plugin system for TFLite Delegates and a Coral plugin that provides support for Coral accelerators.

+We exclude from the scope of this proposal:
+1. Coral support for web - This is of limited use for Coral devices, [which must be plugged in, unplugged, and plugged in again to work on the web](https://github.com/google-coral/webcoral#device-setup).
+2. Plugin support for web - This may be a future proposal.

 ### High Level Constraints and Tradeoffs
 1. Package size - Constrained more than usual for an npm package since a target platform is IoT devices.